Progrunning/BoardGamesCompanion/backend/cache/BGC.UpdateBoardGameCacheWorker/README.md

 # Deploying and running

+## Docker

+### Build

+Open termin in the `D:\Dev\Projects\BoardGamesCompanion\backend` directory and run the below command.

+`docker build -t bgc-cache-worker -f cache\BGC.UpdateBoardGameCacheWorker\Dockerfile .`

+### Publish

+The image should be pushed to the public docker repository https://hub.docker.com/repository/docker/mkieres/bgccacheworker/general.
+Do the following to upload a new image.

+1. `docker login`
+> NOTE: Use `CTRL + SHIFT + V` to paste in the password in the termin

+2. `docker tag bgc-cache-worker mkieres/bgccacheworker:1`
+3. `docker push mkieres/bgccacheworker:1`
+> NOTE: Increase the tagname with each manual push

+## Self-contained

 This worker should be run on a machine that is always on.
 One of the approaches is to have it running on a ARM single-board computer (SBC) (e.g. Rasperry PI).

 For more details on the build and deployment process go to https://learn.microsoft.com/en-us/dotnet/iot/deployment#deploying-a-self-contained-app